 Transfer the pâte à choux to a mixing bowl or the bowl of a stand mixer fitted with a paddle attachment.
 Let it cool for 3 to 5 minutes.

-Beat eggs for an omelet in a small bowl.
+Beat the eggs for an omelet in a small bowl.
 Using a hand whisk or a stand mixer, add beaten eggs gradually into the dough, whisking well after each addition (photo 2).

 Using a pastry brush, brush each bun with the beaten egg.
 Sprinkle with flaked almonds (photo 3) and bake until golden brown for 30-35 minutes without opening the oven.

-Then poke each choux puff's side with the tip of a small sharp knife and bake for 4 to 5 minutes longer.
+Then, poke each choux puff's side with the tip of a small sharp knife and bake for 4 to 5 minutes longer.
 Remove from the oven and let cool on a wire rack (photo 4).

 To make the whipped cream, use an electric or a stand mixer to whisk whipping cream with the scraped vanilla seeds until firm (photo 5).